OceanicRegion/XO-Sector-File/README.md

 + ARPs
 + Airport Gates

-We get this information automatically from AIRAC updates.
+We get this information automatically from AIRAC updates, this is administered by ATC Operations and any issues identified should be raised directly with the ATC Operations Assistant Coordinator.

 ### Contribution Agreement
 By contributing to this repository you agree that the ownership of any alteration(s) and/or addition(s) you make are transferred to IVAO Oceanic in its entirety and cannot be recalled.